Title I FAQs

 What are this year’s Parent and Family Involvement events?

-There are many events happening at our Lakeside campus this year, but in particular, our Parent and Family Involvement (PAFI) invents will include monthly virtual activities and read-alouds, our yearlong READ!
-BEAD!
-SUCCEED! literacy initiative, Curriculum/Data Night, Math Night in November, and Literacy Night in March!
+There are many events happening at our Lakeside campus this year.
+In particular, our Parent and Family Involvement (PAFI) events will include Curriculum Night in August, Open House/Data Night in January, Literacy Night in March, and Math Night in April!
 We will also host, along with Student Council, a volunteer week, in which parents can volunteer their time to help with teacher projects.

 What is the School, Parent, and Student Compact?